Gifted and Growing

 If you’ve navigated to this page, then you identify with what you’re seeing.
 If you’re seeking counseling, coaching, or improv, let’s schedule a free, 20 minute Zoom consultation to discern together whether I can be a good fit for your needs.

 People come to counseling because there’s something they want to make better or different in their lives.
 People come to coaching because they are at the precipice of the next big thing and need an experienced collaborator to help them make the leap.
-People come to improv comedy because they want to laugh, connect, and explore giftedness in new ways.
+People come to improv because they want to:

 The rejections began early for many of you.
 The quizzical looks, others’ confusion at seeing your uniqueness in the world.
 Tsking.
 Eyes cutting and rolling.
 The laughing when you expressed your interests with your vocabularies, emotions, and imaginations to people who found it all so strange.